Free Wildcard SSL Vs Paid Wildcard SSL Differences Explained

 Hence, to get a clear picture, we will be discussing Free Wildcard SSL vs Paid Wildcard SSL in this article.

-The same will be the working of a free Wildcard certificate, but the only difference will be that – once Thomas decides to go with a paid certificate, he will be qualified for a warranty and other additional benefits or features provided by the respective CA, which he wouldn’t have got if gone with a free certificate.
+The same will be the process of working on a free Wildcard certificate.
+Still, the only difference will be that – once Thomas decides to go with a paid certificate, he will be qualified for a warranty and other additional benefits or features provided by the respective CA, which he wouldn’t have gotten if he had gone with a free certificate.

 After reading the above content, you must have understood that the main objective or working of both – Paid and Free certificates are the same.
 So, on what basis or components should an organization decide between a Free vs Paid Wildcard SSL?